hallofdreams/hallofdreams.github.io/_posts/2021-04-13-advent-of-code-2015-rust-day-5.md

 categories: [Programming, Advent of Code]
 tags: [programming, rust, david, felipe]     # TAG names should always be lowercase
 ---
+<div style="display:none;">2015 Day 5: Count the number of strings, from a given list, which fit a number of strange syntax / character requirements.
+We don't find big optimizations, but at 2.4 milliseconds, we don't need to.</div>

 # [Day 5](https://www.adventofcode.com/2015/day/5)